JStateson/BoincTasksTempReader/Usage/readme.txt

 The folder is used to develop and test the scripts used to obtain bus id, power and usage for GPUs

-Requred programs lm_sensors and nvidia-smi
+Requred programs lm_sensors, nvidia-smi and clinfo